 Can you tell me exactly how non-year 12 students would be assessed?

 - The selection process is very straightforward.
-A non-year 12 student is assessed on their ATAR score (if applicable), any relevant tafe/tertiary results, relevant work experience and their personal particulars form.
-Each component is equally weighted, so make sure that you complete all the relevant sections of the Personal Particulars Form .
+A non-year 12 student is assessed on their ATAR score (if applicable), any relevant TAFE/tertiary results, relevant work experience and the personal particulars form Personal Particulars Form

 - Please make sure that you supply either the original transcripts or certified true copies of any academic results, ATAR score documents etc.